sverrirs/jekyll-paginate-v2/README.md

 Come to think of it, I currently have no idea on how to publish a Gem... :/

-The code is currently structured to be contained in a single file `jekyll-paginate-v2.rb` only because it makes it faster to develop and debug.
-As soon as I and hopefully other people will be happy with the logic I intend to break this code into separate files (the two main classes will be split and some of the utility functions as well).
+> Don't worry too much about the current structure, this is just the first iteration.

-So don't worry too much about the current structure, this is just the first iteration :)
+> The code is currently a single file `jekyll-paginate-v2.rb` only because it makes it faster to develop and debug.
+As soon as I and hopefully other people test and green-light the logic I intend to break this code into separate files and distribute as a gem.

 ## Contributing